 You can make yourself a candidate for managerial or supervisory roles if you step up and share innovative ideas and concepts.
 Attend every meeting and make your voice heard, help the company’s recruiting efforts by referring people from your network, and offer to mediate team disputes.
 You want to show your employer that you can be a responsible and effective leader.

-Choose a Specialization and Stick With It
+Choose a Specialization and Stick With it

 Don’t be a jack of all trades.
 Study emerging areas of technology in network engineering and make yourself an expert in one of them.
 Whether you want to go into product management for network services or learn cloud architecture, there are professional certification opportunities that can make you a stronger candidate for more specialized roles.